justin-calleja/Gut-wiki/Install.md

 ## New Install Setup
 ### Activate
-1. From the menu choose Scene->Project Settings, click the plugins tab and activate Gut.
+1. From the menu choose Project->Project Settings, click the Plugins tab and activate Gut.

 ### Setup Your Project to Run Tests
 The next few steps cover the suggested configuration.
 Feel free to deviate where you see fit.